Dashstrom/Dashstrom/README.md

 🧠 The most complicated thing is to simplify.

-💻 DevOps Engineer Apprentice in Digital Forensics.
+💻 DevOps Engineer Apprentice in Cybersecurity.

 👨‍🎓 Student in 5nd year of computer science.